 Tap into habit

-Though there’s no cure, much like with Alzheimer’s, some physical therapy and rehabilitation techniques show promise in helping dogs maintain quality of life for longer.
+Though there’s no cure, much like with Alzheimer’s, some physical therapy and rehabilitation techniques show promise in helping dogs with dementia maintain quality of life for longer.

 “Treatment ends up being, ‘can we preserve what function we have or slow down the progression?’”
 Bartner said.
 “Reversibility is limited and there’s no one ‘slam dunk’ treatment, but rehabilitation plays a big role in potentially helping to slow down clinical progression.”